R-aryan/TensorFlow-In-Practise-Specialization-Coursera/Course 3- Natural Language Processing in Tensorflow/README.md

 ## Week 1: Sentiment in Text
--Introduction: A conversation with Andrew Ng
+- Introduction: A conversation with Andrew Ng
 - Word-based encodings
 - Using APIs
 - Text to sequence